Fernando Coto Albán

 Fernando Coto Albán (October 30, 1919 – September 28, 1989) was a Costa Rican jurist.
 He succeeded Fernando Baudrit Solera as President of the Supreme Court of Justice of Costa Rica and held the position from 1975 to 1983.

 He was born in Cartago, Costa Rica, October 30th 1919.
 His parents were Manuel Coto Arias and Ernestina Albán Cordero.
 He married Virginia Martén Pagés.

+On 1 July 1975, Albán was elected President of the Supreme Court of Justice and of the Court of Cassation.